Dog Blood

 On January 28, 2015, the lineup for the Detroit festival "Movement" was released.
-Included on the lineup is Dog Blood, marking a return after a cease of performances without explanation.
-The festival is scheduled for 23–25 May 2015.
+Included on the lineup was Dog Blood, marking a return after a cease of performances without explanation.
+The festival took place from May 23–25 2015.

 Dog Blood performed at the 2017 Hard Summer Music Festival in Fontana, California on August 6.
 This was the only performance for Dog Blood in 2017.

 Dog Blood returned to the stage in 2019, with a performance at BUKU Music + Art Project in New Orleans, Louisiana, on March 23.
 Dog Blood then traveled to Miami that same week to perform a warehouse party put on by Brownies & Lemonade on March 28 in Wynwood, Florida.
 They then played the next day at Ultra Music Festival on March 29 at the UMF Worldwide Stage, releasing a new song the day of and vowing to release future music.
 They played at Electric Zoo in New York City September 1, closing out the Main Stage.